SoundaryaMangeshgit/SoftwareTestingDemo/README.md

 Tasks implemented:

-Use AdvancedSymbolicFuzzer instead of SimpleSymbolicFuzzer Certain constraints are untraceble (to the part of the code which generated it) Unsatisfiable paths processing (unsat core)
+1.Use AdvancedSymbolicFuzzer instead of SimpleSymbolicFuzzer 2.Certain constraints are untraceble (to the part of the code which generated it) 3.Unsatisfiable paths processing (unsat core)
-5 exaples files
+4.5 exaples files
-Report
+5.Report